top of page

 In the absence of a trust, the estate is likely going to end up before the probate court in some way, shape, or fashion.
 There are several different types of estate administration, and each type has its own set of rules and requirements.
 If you start down the wrong path or file in the wrong county, you will be forced to start over again.
 Think of the children's game "Chutes and Ladders."
 You can be 3 blocks from the finish line, yet after one tiny misstep, you can suddenly find yourself sliding back down the board and having to climb your way back up again.
 The same is true with probate.

-The most important decision you, as the Personal Representative, have to make at the start of the case is which "door" to the courthouse you are going to use.
-Below, we've given you a snapshot of the most common probate "doors."
+The most important decision you have to make at the start of the case is which "door" to the courthouse you are going to use.
+Here's a snapshot of the most common probate "doors":

 Estate Administration: The Spousal Allowance